 Step 10: Registering with State Tax Agencies

 In addition to obtaining licenses and permits, your New Jersey corporation may also need to register with various tax agencies.
-This may include registering for sales and use tax, obtaining an Employer Identification Number (EIN) for payroll tax purposes, and filing state income tax and franchise tax returns.
+This may include registering for sales and use tax, obtaining an Employer Identification Number (EIN) in New Jersey for payroll tax purposes, and filing state income tax and franchise tax returns.

 An EIN will serve as the tax ID for your New Jersey corporation.
 EIN can be obtained from the Internal Revenue Service (IRS).
 It is a 9-digit number similar to Social Security Number.
 EIN, however, is distinct from SSN.
 It is only used for business-related activities, particularly for submitting general taxes.
 The form must be completed and uploaded to the IRS website.